n4ogw/so2sdr/share/help/so2sdrhelp.md

 <a name="changes"></a>

+* If already in a S/P QSO, call and exch fields populated, keyboard focus on exchange field, but QSY before logging.
+QSO is wiped but Sprint space no longer works, required hitting ESC to restore.
+Added extra cleanups to 'qso' object, et.al., and set focus to call field when QSYing.
+(NO3M)

+* When QSYing active radio before a QSO was logged, and active radio was also the active TX radio (last to transmit),  activeR2CQ was set to false but inactive radio callsign field remained "CQCQCQ"/colorized.
+Fixed activeR2CQ check during QSY to always match inactive radio as QSYing radio before clearing R2CQ status.
+R2CQ radio should always be inactive since making that radio active requires [CNTRL/ALT]-R or mouse click focus, which all clear R2CQ status.
+(NO3M)

 * add option to scroll to the right in so2sdr-bandmap (NO3M)

 * check for a standard contest config file in the user directory